Zero89-sys/Go-BoardGame/README.md

 # Go Board Game
 This project is a desktop implementation of the traditional board game **Go** written in C# using the modern cross-platform framework **Avalonia UI**.
-The application is currently in the state of **fully functional prototype**.
+The application is currently in **Alpha version (v0.4)**.

 ## 🚀 Main features
 * **Local game (1v1):** Ability to play on one computer against another player.
 * **Play against AI (KataGo):** Integration with one of the best open-source Go engines.
-* **Puzzles:** Consists fo tsumego puzzles
+* **Puzzles:** Includes tsumego problems sourced from [gogameguru/go-problems](https://github.com/gogameguru/go-problems) to sharpen your tactical skills at various difficulty levels.
 * **Tutorial:** Step-by-step introduction covering core Go fundamentals (liberties, capture, two eyes, and ko rule) designed specifically for beginners.
 * **Game Settings:** A curated collection of Go problems (life and death, tsumego) to sharpen your tactical skills at various difficulty levels.
     * Choice of game board size (standard 19x19, 13x13, 9x9).
     * Choice of stone color (black/white) when playing against a bot.
     * Setting the level/difficulty of the KataGo bot.
-* **Scoring:** The calculation of the game result is delegated directly to the KataGo engine, which ensures more accurate determination of territory and dead stones than a purely local algorithm.
+* **Scoring:** Japanese territory scoring rules.
+The calculation of the final score is delegated directly to the KataGo engine, ensuring accurate determination of territory and dead stones.

 ## 🛠️ Technologies used
 * **Language:** C#